General Policies (Chapter 1)

 - If an accommodation is determined reasonable and necessary, Human Resources, the Office of Disability Services, or the Associate Dean of Faculty will assist in either providing the requested accommodation or an equally effective alternative.
 Human Resources, the Office of Disability Services, or the Associate Dean of Faculty will work with your supervisor or chair to facilitate the accommodation when appropriate.
 Reasonable accommodation does not negate requirements for good job performance or adherence to generally applicable standards of productivity or conduct.

-- In the event there is a dispute concerning the disposition of the requested accommodation, you may appeal the decision to the Associate VP of Human Resources or to the Director of Institutional Diversity and Equity.
+- In the event there is a dispute concerning the disposition of the requested accommodation, you may appeal the decision to the Associate VP of Human Resources or to the Chief Diversity Officer.

 The College will be unable provide an accommodation if an individual with a disability does not disclose and provide documentation of a disability and/or does not make a request with enough time to provide the accommodation.
 Every effort will be made to provide for requests determined reasonable, but an alternative may also be provided.